 For students with special needs, homework can be a challenge.
 It is important to find ways to make this task easier for them.
-Kids with disabilities often have a tough time at school and it is no different when they take assignments that need to be completed at home.
-Teachers and parents need to accommodate such students with strategies that can help make homework an easier endeavor.
+Students with disabilities often have a tough time at school, and it is no different when they take assignments that need to be completed at home.
+Teachers and parents need to accommodate such students with strategies that can make homework an easier endeavor for these students.

 Here are a few simple ideas on how to improve the results of homework for students with special needs:

-3. Provide skills for studying.
 Special needs students require help in studying and organizing their study routines.
 Once they are provided with organizational skills, they will find that doing their homework becomes much simpler.
-Teachers and parents should also have a sit-down to discuss how to instill these organizational skills at home to help their children.
+Teachers and parents should sit together to discuss how to instill these organizational skills at home to help these children.

 Dorothy Hastings is the Director of First School, which are three Preschool and child care centers located throughout Southern California.
 First School provides a hands-on approach to preschool education and child care programs that emphasizes all around child development.
 In addition to their intuitive academic approach, First School also focuses on developing a child’s social skills and self-confidence, which is made possible in their intimate learning atmosphere.